Gov. Pat McCrory has recently been trying to increase his national profile despite facing political difficulties at home.

 Last week, McCrory hosted a Q&A at Facebook’s headquarters and visited Google’s headquarters to promote job creation in North Carolina.

 McCrory has been attempting to promote his national political profile.
 In October, spoke a rally for Virginia Attorney General Ken Cuccinelli’s failed campaign for governor.

 He also spoke at the conservative Heritage Foundation where he touted his record on education, tax policy and job creation.

-McCrory might be trying to repair the image of his state.
-A poll released in September showed North Carolina’s national image has declined.
+McCrory may be trying to repair the image of his state.
+A poll released September showed North Carolina’s national image has declined.

 View from the Hill is a political blog by Daily Tar Heel staff writers.
 Any opinion expressed in it does not represent the Daily Tar Heel.
 Email the blog coordinator at email@example.com.

 To get the day's news and headlines in your inbox each morning, sign up for our email newsletters.